How to Start a Bakery

 While you won’t need a business degree to start a bakery, certain skills and experiences are useful and can increase the chances of your business being a success.

 Baking experience.
-Experience working in a bakery is highly valuable in starting a new business.
-A knowledge of baking and decorating practices will help ensure that a business starts off by offering a quality, consistent product.
+Experience working in a bakery is highly valuable in starting a new bakery business.
+Knowledge of baking recipes and decorating practices will help ensure that a business starts by offering a quality, consistent product.

 Attention to detail.
 Attention to detail might be one of the most important elements in running a bakery since detail is everywhere in this setting.
 From creating aesthetically pleasing displays to ensuring that every product represents the bakery well, a natural eye for detail goes a long way in this industry.

-Food service experience.
-Baking is only one part of the equation in running a bakery, and if a bakery offers eat-in options and seating, then some food service experience is helpful in taking orders, preparing drinks, and serving customers.
+Foodservice experience.
+Baking is only one part of the equation in running a bakery.
+If a bakery offers eat-in options and seating, then some food service experience helps take orders, prepare drinks, and serving customers.

 Customer service skills.
 Great customer service skills can help a bakery owner to establish an excellent reputation for their business.
 The ability to listen to and address customer concerns in an understanding way is important.

 Management experience.
 Many bakeries require at least a few employees.
 Experience in hiring, training, and managing staff can help an owner to navigate this process.

 Networking skills.
-Networking talents can be helpful in this industry, especially for businesses that offer catering options.
+Networking talents can be helpful in this industry, especially for small businesses that offer catering options.
 Establishing and maintaining relationships with local event venue owners can lead to increased referrals and future business.

 Marketing skills.
-The more marketing that a business owner can do on their own, the more they can save over hiring a professional marketer, which can be important in the early stages of the business.
-In particular, some basic photography skills and knowledge of social media marketing techniques can help to get a business off the ground.
+The more marketing that a business owner can do on their own, the more they can save over hiring a professional marketer, which can be important in the business’s early stages.
+In particular, some basic photography skills and knowledge of social media marketing techniques can help get a business off the ground.